August has been a time of transition between completing the final elements of my PhD programme and starting full-time work in a new environment.

 Book proposal

-I want to keep writing articles – I was going to be an independent researcher if I couldn’t get any academic job position.
-My supervisors told me that the selection of publisher for my thesis should be guided by the career path I choose, because there are several publication options, and each of them has a different level of impact.
+I want to keep writing articles – I was going to be an independent researcher if I couldn’t get an academic job.
+My supervisors told me that selecting a publisher for my thesis should be guided by the career path I choose, because there are several publication options, each with a different level of impact.